All Trains Lead to the Eternal City

 Another must see is the Pantheon, whose name alone means, “to every God”, and is one of the best preserved buildings in Rome.
 Stand under the open oculus with your head up to the heavens.
-For a more in-depth look into the Vatican, take part in the Vatican Sistine Chapel Tour.
-Rome wasn’t built in a day, but it’s possible to get an overview of the city in one.

 With the help of local transport, you can avoid getting behind the wheel of a rental car or dare a bare-knuckled cab ride – even after you arrive at the airport.
 If arriving through Fiumicino, you can take the Leonardo Airport Express to the Rome Termini train station.
 In just 30 minutes you’ll be in downtown Rome.
 The express train runs every half hour and is covered with a first class Eurail pass that includes Italy.
 Traveling on the express will require you to use a travel day on your rail pass.
 If you plan to travel outside of Rome this is a great way to use your pass because you should be able to catch a train leaving from Termini station, to many other Italian cities.

 All roads may lead to Rome, but the traffic will leave you at a standstill.
 Rome offers three main train stations: Termini, Tiburtina and Ostiense.
 The main station is the Termini and is certainly more then just a train station.
 Much like a mall, fine shops and restaurants to keep you busy.
 Try not to miss your train!